Skip to main content

 How Much Does It Cost to Build an eCommerce Platform in 2026?

-A Clutch survey of 1,000+ software projects pegged the average SaaS platform at $150,000-$300,000 to build from scratch. eCommerce platforms tend to land near the top of that range.
+A Clutch survey of 1,000+ software projects found that eCommerce platforms sit at the heavy end of the SaaS build spectrum.
 Payment compliance is a big reason.
 Multi-tenant data isolation is another.
 And the storefront performance bar pushes the rest.
+Those three drivers, not the length of the feature list, are what decide the size of the engagement.

-MVP (core features): $120,000-$180,000 over 20-28 weeks.
-This buys you the multi-tenant base, product management, a plain storefront with 2-3 built-in themes, Stripe checkout, order management, and a merchant dashboard.
+MVP (core features): 20-28 weeks.
+This scope covers the multi-tenant base, product management, a plain storefront with 2-3 built-in themes, Stripe checkout, order management, and a merchant dashboard.
 No theme engine yet.
 No app marketplace.
 No fancy analytics.
 It's enough to land your first 50-100 merchants and find out whether anyone actually wants the thing.

-Growth platform: $180,000-$300,000 over 28-40 weeks.
+Growth platform: 28-40 weeks.
 Now you add the theme engine and its visual editor, an app marketplace with a developer API, deeper analytics, the automated email flows merchants expect (abandoned cart nudges, order confirmations, shipping updates), multi-currency, and tax calculation through TaxJar or Avalara.
-This is the point where charging $29-$79/month per merchant starts to make sense.
+Every one of those is an integration surface, and integration surface is the thing that moves effort at this stage.

-Enterprise platform: $300,000-$500,000+.
+Enterprise platform: 40 weeks and up.
 Here you're into B2B wholesale, a headless commerce API, custom checkout scripts, real permission systems (staff accounts with role-based access), and white-label options so agencies can resell it.
 Picture BigCommerce or Shopify Plus territory.
+The driver here stops being features and becomes governance, meaning who owns the data, who approves a deploy, and what uptime you contractually promise.

 Planning a platform like this?
 Tell us your target merchant count and the features you care about, and our team will scope the MVP with you.